qute012/Paper-Review/README.md

 ## paper-review
- This repository reviews papers from variety fields.
+ This repository reviews papers of variety fields.